Volvo estates aren't what they used to be. Jonathan Crouch checks out the second generation version of the brand's V60 mid-sized estate.

 Estate cars.
 They used to be things you bought to carry around loads of kit.
 Not any more.
 These days, most people wanting to do that will buy an MPV or an SUV.
 Leaving estates to focus almost completely on style and driving dynamics.
 Which is why compact mid-sized premium-branded wagons like Audi's A4 Avant and BMW's 3 Series Touring can't actually carry much more than the saloons upon which they're based.
 Now you wouldn't expect Volvo, a solid, traditional brand that pioneered the kind of boxy estate car into which you could fit a fridge (or several), to want much to do with this kind of trendy form over function approach.
 But you'd be wrong.
 The Swedish brand actually invented this style-conscious market niche long before the German brands turned up, bringing us the classic P1800E model that Roger Moore drove as 'The Saint' way back in the Sixties.
 But it took them until 2010 to return to it with the first generation version of their V60 model.
 That car wasn't quite good enough to significantly trouble its dominant German-branded rivals.
 But this design, its successor, might well be.

-The 190hp D4 diesel variant most will choose offers combined fuel consumption of 64.0mpg on the combined cycle and CO2 emissions from 117g/km.
-The petrol-powered 250hp T5 auto offers combined fuel economy of 43.7mpg and CO2 emissions from 150g/km.
-The 390hp T8 Twin Engine AWD petrol/electric plug-in hybrid will offer an all-electric driving range of around 35 miles.
+Let's look at the WLTP efficiency stats.
+The 190hp D4 diesel variant most will choose offers combined fuel consumption of up to 53.2mpg on the combined cycle and CO2 emissions of up to 139g/km.
+The D3 manual manages up to 54.3mpg and up to 138g/km.
+The petrol-powered B3, B4 and B5 mild hybrid models offer combined fuel economy of up to 40.9mpg and CO2 emissions of up to 157g/km.
+The Recharge T6 AWD petrol/electric plug-in hybrid manages up to 156.7mpg and up to 41g/km and will offer an all-electric driving range of up to 36.7 miles.
 Ultimately of course, we can talk about figures all day but the ultimate cleanliness and frugality of any car has as much to do with the driver as with the automotive engineer.
 Here, the figures quoted assume that the car is being operated in the most frugally-orientated of the available drive modes - 'Eco' - a setting that gives you a green-tinged gauge you can use to regulate throttle application.
 Maintenance should also be relatively affordable for a car of this kind, with intervals every year or 18,000 miles.
 Three or five year pre-paid servicing packages are available to help you budget ahead.
 With the useful 'Volvo On Call App' remote connectivity system, this V60 can be programmed to autonomously realise when a service is due, then automatically book it for you at a dealership of your choice.
 Finally, we'll tell you that the warranty is the usual three year, 60,000 mile package.

 |02080 312 984||Directions|